 The leading cause of mesothelioma is asbestos exposure.
 Usually, that exposure happened at work, and many employers knew about the risks but chose not to inform or protect their employees.
 That’s why there’s so much mesothelioma litigation – those companies are now being held responsible.

 Asbestos exposure in your past can be damaging to your future.
 You may end up with mounting medical bills, decreased income, and overwhelming suffering.
 It’s an unfair situation, but compensation can do a lot to help you cope.
-Whether it means filing a lawsuit or obtaining funds from a mesothelioma bankruptcy trust, we are ready to help you get as much compensation as possible.
+Whether it means filing a lawsuit or obtaining funds from a mesothelioma bankruptcy trust as part of a mass tort, we are ready to help you get as much compensation as possible.

 Mesothelioma is a type of cancer found in the mesothelium, the layer of tissue that covers most internal organs.
 It most frequently occurs in the lining of the lungs or abdominal cavity, but in less common cases, it may be found in the testicles or heart.